 Head northward along the pristine coastline in search of whales, dolphins, bears, deer, and other wildlife.
 Go ashore to explore or kayak among the many bays and inlets.

 Cruise past glacially-carved cliffs and kayak in the stillness of Misty Fjord’s forested backwaters.

-Search for humpback whales as we head towards the small, fishing village of Petersburg on Mitkof Island.
-Go ashore for a walk along a quiet forest trail and explore the unique Southeast Alaskan ecosystem, the “muskeg,” with stunted trees and carnivorous plants.
+Search for humpback whales as you head towards the small, Nordic fishing village of Petersburg on Mitkof Island.
+Go ashore and explore the unique Southeast Alaskan ecosystem, with stunted trees and carnivorous plants.
 Later, enjoy an evening crab feast.

 Voyage into Tracy or Endicott Arm, both spectacular fjords, with waterfalls cascading from glacially carved walls.
 See the soaring Dawes or South Sawyer Glacier up close and take a Zodiac cruise for an unbeatable view of sculpted icebergs.

 Via special park permit, spend the entire day among the enormous glaciers and expansive wilderness.
 Listen as the quiet stillness of the area is broken by the thunder of tons of ice calving into the sea.
 A native Tlingit interpreter joins the group to share the lore and legend of the area.
 Wildness abounds!

 Cruise among the Inian Islands, where an abundance of Steller sea lions reside.
 Hike nearby islands, kayak, and search for whales in rich waters of Icy Strait.

 Spend a full day searching for humpback whales in the rich waters off of Chichagof Island, kayak, hike, and enjoy the Captain’s Farewell Dinner this evening.